 Since its launch, over three million Veterans have used VA Video Connect to receive care.
 It makes it easier for you to choose where you'd like to receive services.
 By connecting to the virtual medical room through videoconferencing, you can see and talk to your VA health care team from anywhere, making appointments more convenient and reducing travel and wait times.
 Veterans who are customers of Verizon, T-Mobile, and Sprint can use VA Video Connect on their smartphones with no data charges.

 "The response from patients has been incredible," says Dr. Margaret Carrico, a VA primary care provider.
 "Overall, they are delighted.
 Because wherever they are, they don't have to come in here to see me.
 Their daughter doesn't have to get off work, or they don't have to drive in traffic."

 Talk to your doctor, therapist, or another provider about whether VA Video Connect is a good option for your next medical visit.
 VA Video Connect works on any device that has an internet connection, a web camera, a microphone, and speakers.

-On personal computers and Android or Windows mobile devices, VA Video Connect operates as a web-based app and does not require an app download.
-For iOS (Apple) users, the app should be downloaded from the Apple App Store before the visit.
+On personal computers and Android or Windows mobile devices, VA Video Connect operates as a web-based app and does not require an app download. iOS (Apple) users can download the app from the Apple App Store before their visit.
 To test whether your device is compatible with VA Video Connect, visit the VA Video Connect test site.

-VA Video Connect should not be used for an emergency.
+Do not use VA Video Connect for an emergency.
 If you need immediate assistance, call your local medical center or dial 911.

 Who do I call if I need help?